vonfalk/storm-javavis/doc/02-Storm/11-Command-line_options.md

 =====================

 By default, launching Storm `StormMain` from the command line launches the REPL for Basic Storm.
-This behaviour can be changed by using different command-line flags.
+This behavior can be changed by using different command-line flags.

-To start a repl of another language, simply pass the name of that language on the command line, and it will start.
+To start a REPL of another language, simply pass the name of that language on the command line, and it will start.
 For example: `StormMain bs` starts the Basic Storm REPL.

 To pass a string to the REPL of a language, use the flag `-c`.
 For example: `StormMain bs -c 1+2` sends